pwyf/2016-index-data-quality-tests/README.md

-Consultation on 2016 Aid Transparency Index
+Consultation on data quality tests for the 2016 Aid Transparency Index
 ===========================================

 Go straight to the [Indicators to add your comments &raquo;](https://github.com/pwyf/2016-index-data-quality-tests/issues)